 - Based on risk, putting a microbiological environmental monitoring program in place; and

 - Simplifying the unannounced audit program.

 Lloyd’s Register (LR) works with over 35,000 clients within the food and beverage sector and recognizes that with the increasing globalization and complexity of supply chains, having the right packaging assurance program - verified by a reputable body with a global footprint is critical.
-Accredited standards, such as BRC Global Standards Packaging Version 6, can help protect businesses brand reputation as well as their customers.
+Accredited standards, such as BRCGS Global Standards Packaging Version 6, can help protect businesses brand reputation as well as their customers.